FraioVeio/Mimir/README.md

-# Mimir
+# mimir

-Mimir is a command-line tool designed to enhance the traditional `sleep` command, offering an improved user experience with sound effects while your computer is in a sleep state.
+Mimir is a command-line tool designed to enhance the traditional `sleep` command, offering an improved user experience with sound effects while your computer is sleeping.

 ## Features

 - Replaces the standard `sleep` command with an enriched audio experience.
-- Allows setting a specific duration for the sleep state or an indefinite sleep mode until manually interrupted.
+- Allows setting a specific duration for the sleep or an indefinite sleep mode until manually interrupted.
 - Easy to use, with a simple command-line interface.

 ## How to Use

-To put your computer to sleep with Mimir, use the following command:
+To put your computer to sleep with mimir, use the following command:

 ```bash
 mimir <seconds | inf>